qoherent/ria-hub-docs/docs/content/.Administration/search-engines-indexation.md

 Disallow: /
 ```

-If you installed Gitea in a subdirectory, you will need to create or edit the `robots.txt` in the top level directory.
+If you installed RIA Hub in a subdirectory, you will need to create or edit the `robots.txt` in the top level directory.

 ```txt
 User-agent: *